- Blood Bank

 The Apheresis Center

-The Apheresis Center at the Mount Sinai Health System supports our clinical teams daily in providing patients with effective therapies and life-saving treatments through the use of several different procedures including Therapeutic Apheresis and Peripheral Blood Stem Cell collection.
+The Apheresis Center at the Mount Sinai Health System supports our clinical teams in providing patients with effective therapies and life-saving treatments through the use of several different procedures including Therapeutic Apheresis and Peripheral Blood Stem Cell collection.
 Our Apheresis Center collaborates with a number of highly active clinical services and programs at Mount Sinai, including Bone Marrow/Hematopoietic Stem Cell Transplant, Hematology/Oncology, Neurology, Nephrology, Rheumatology, and Solid Organ Transplantation (such as for heart, kidney and liver).
-Our Center is staffed with skilled apheresis physicians and nurses committed to providing the highest quality patient care.
+Our Center is staffed with skilled apheresis physicians and nurses committed to providing the highest quality patient care and performing more than 1,000 procedures annually.
 Quality Assurance programs have been implemented to ensure compliance with regulatory and accreditation requirements, including those of the U.S. Food and Drug Administration, the New York State Department of Health, The Joint Commission, the Foundation for the Accreditation of Cellular Therapy, the American Society for Apheresis, the Association of Advancing Transfusion and Cellular Therapies Worldwide, and the College of American Pathologists.

 - Plasmapheresis: Therapeutic plasma exchange is indicated in treating a number of diseases and conditions in areas such as Hematology/Oncology, Hepatic Diseases, Neurology, Nephrology, Rheumatology, and Solid Organ transplant rejections.